DevLeoko/liberty-invoice/README.md

 - WIP: Multi-User Support

 ## Hosted Version

 A hosted version of Liberty Invoice is available at https://liberty-invoice.com.
 The hosted version is updated regularly and includes the latest features and bug fixes.
 It is currently free to use.
 If you encounter any issues, please report them on GitHub.

 ## Self-Hosting

 This repository is a monorepo containing both the frontend and backend code.
 The frontend is built with SvelteKit and the backend is a NodeJS Express server.

 ### Frontend

 We do not use any SSR in SvelteKit, so the frontend can be hosted as a static site.
 To build the frontend, you need to:

 1. Setup the environment variables in `frontend/.env` (see `.env.example` for an example)
 2. Run `npm install` and `npm run generate` in the `backend` directory.
    Note: The backend is required to build the frontend because the frontend uses the backend's tRPC types.
 For security reasons the backend's `.env` file should not have any sensitive data when building the frontend.
 3. Run `npm install` and `npm run build` in the `frontend` directory.
 4. The frontend is now built and can be hosted as a static site.
 The output is in the `frontend/build` directory.

 ### Backend

 1. Navigate to the `backend` directory.
 2. Setup the environment variables `.env` (see `.env.example` for an example)
 3. Run `npm install`, `npm run prisma-up` and `npm run generate` to setup the database and generate the Prisma client.
 4. Run `npm run start` to start the backend server.

 ## Community

-Join our thriving community on [Discord](https://discord.gg/ycDG6rS)!
-Contribute to our open-source project, share ideas, or ask questions.
+Join our thriving community on [Discord](https://discord.gg/qTU4xKRv9C)!
+Contribute to our project, share ideas, or ask questions.
 Together, we shape the future of Liberty Invoice.

 ## Stack

 Key technologies used in Liberty Invoice:

 - SvelteKit
 - Express
 - tRPC: Type-safe API calls between frontend and backend